Things to Do on a Bike Ride to Redondo Beach

 King Harbor

-Arriving in Redondo, you’ll first hit the King Harbor area, a local marina and entertainment center.
+Arriving in Redondo from the north, you’ll first hit the King Harbor area, a local marina and entertainment center.
 Classes and camps for sailing, paddleboarding, and kayaking launch from this location.
-Restaurants and sights to see.
 This is an excellent location to rent a paddle board or go on a sunset cruise.

 Suggestions: